prasouk-ph/PrasoukPhoubandith_9_14032022/README.md

 It will run in port 5678

-2- Launch the front-end with: `npm start`
+2- Launch the front-end with a live server

 Because of back-end running, you will encounter a message from the terminal 'Would you like to run the app on another port instead?' , choose 'yes' to run the front in another port